 Distance from San Francisco: 3 hours (175 miles)

 Comprised of airstream trailers, luxury tents, and cabin suites, AutoCamp Yosemite brings an elevated experience to one of the most iconic national parks in the United States.
 A 3-hour drive from the hustle and bustle of San Francisco, this glamping site features a modern clubhouse, all-day dining (including BBQ kits!), a general store, communal firepits, free WiFi, and a seasonally heated pool.
 All units come with premium linens, robes, and luxury bath amenities.
-For more accommodation options in Yosemite, check out our Yosemite Lodging Guide or our guides to the Most Gorgeous Yosemite Cabins and the Best Pet-Friendly Cabins in Yosemite.

 Fine Print: No minimum stay requirement.
 Most reservations at this property are non-refundable.
 Family-friendly.
 Pet-friendly at an additional fee.
+ADA-accessible luxury tents and suites available.

 Mendocino Grove